JiveManlyBen/SameMovies/README.md

 SameMovies
 ==========

-Simple web application for comparing movies.
+Simple web application for comparing movies using information from Open Movie Database.